Sasha Palatnikov: Ultimate Fighting Championship

 Palatnikov made his promotion debut against Louis Cosce on November 21, 2020, at UFC 255.
 He won the bout via TKO in the third round.
-This fight earned him the Fight of the Night awards.
+This fight earned him the Fight of the Night award.

 In his sophomore appearance in the organization, Palatnikov faced Impa Kasanganay on April 10, 2021, at UFC on ABC: Vettori vs. Holland.
 He lost the fight via second-round submission.

 Palatnikov faced Ramiz Brahimaj on August 21, 2021, at UFC on ESPN: Cannonier vs. Gastelum.
 He lost the fight via technical submission due to a rear naked choke in round one.

-On February 10, 2022, it was announced that Palatnikov was released by UFC.
+On February 10, 2022, it was announced that Palatnikov was released by the UFC.

 Post UFC

 Palatnikov faced Kyron Bowen on April 2, 2022 at XMMA 4.
 He won the bout via TKO stoppage due to punches and elbows.

 Palatnikov faced Joshua Jones on May 20, 2022 at Tuff-N-Uff 128.
 He won the bout via split decision.

 Palatnikov faced Tanner Saraceno at XMMA 5 on July 23, 2022.
 He lost the bout via rear-naked choke in the third round.

+Palatnikov is scheduled to face Francisco Trinaldo at Gamebred Bareknuckle MMA 6 on October 28, 2023.

+Karate Combat

-Palatnikov signed with Karate Combat on December 17th, winning his debut against Canadian Rob Buxton by knockout in the first round.
+Palatnikov signed with Karate Combat on December 17, 2022, winning his debut against Canadian Rob Buxton by knockout in the first round at Karate Combat 37.

+Palatnikov next faced Adrian Hadribeaj of Albania at Karate Combat 38 on April 1, 2023, losing by split decision.

+Palatnikov faced former karate and kickboxing champion Raymond Daniels at Karate Combat 39 on May 20, 2023, where he lost by unanimous decision.

+Gamebred Bareknuckle MMA

+Palatanikov faced Francisco Trinaldo at Gamebred Bareknuckle MMA 6 on November 10, 2023.
+He lost the fight via TKO due to injury in the first round.